dmakvh/eureka/Running-the-Demo-Application.md

 * Application Service
 * Application Client

-For more details on understanding the configuration [this](https://github.com/Netflix/eureka/wiki/Getting-started-with-Eureka) this page.
+For more details on understanding the configurations, visit [this](https://github.com/Netflix/eureka/wiki/Getting-started-with-Eureka) page.

 #About the Demo

 The demo will help you set up a Eureka Server listening in a port of your choice.
-The demo will also help you setup an Application service that would serve requests and an Application Client that will send requests to the service.
+It will also help you setup an Application service that would serve requests and an Application Client that will send requests to the service.

-The Application Service registers with Eureka Server which the Application client can find and then send the request to the Application Service.
+The Application Service registers with the Eureka Server and the Application client can find and then send the request to the Application Service.
 The client and server exit gracefully after trading messages.

 #Eureka Server Configuration